WCSCourses/GenEpiLAC2024/Manuals/Genome_Assembly_Annotation/Assembly_analysis.md

-# Genome Assembly and Analysis - Paraguay 2023 <!-- omit in toc -->
+# Genome Assembly and Analysis - Costa Rica 2024 <!-- omit in toc -->

 ### Module Leads: Matt Holden and Mat Beale<!-- omit in toc -->
 <br>